oktadev/okta-blog/_source/_posts/2022-09-19-kafka-microservices.md

 communities: [java]
 description: "This tutorial shows you how to add asynchronous messaging between Java microservices using Apache Kafka."
 tags: [java, kafka, microservices, jhipster]
+tweets:
+- "Want to see how to use @apachekafka to communicate between microservices?
+This tutorial shows you how!"
+- "Did you know @jhipster supports #Kafka as a communications mechanism between microservices?"
+- "Microservice architectures ❤️ asynchronous messaging!
+Learn how to use @apachekafka to implement it. →"
 image: blog/kafka-microservices/kafka-microservices.png
 type: conversion
 ---